ember-a11y/ember-a11y-testing/README.md

 Checks links to ensure they have a meaningful `href` attribute, textual content that descibes the link, and that adjacent, duplicate links are merged.

+### `checkAllTextContrast`
+_Caution: experimental, so this test is disabled by default_

+Grabs all text nodes on the page and checks their contrast against their background element.
+If the background is an image, it throws a warning for caution when using images as background elements.

+Other config values:
+  - `'AAA'` - Runs the contrast checks at the 'AAA' level of conformance
+  - `'AA'` - Runs the contrast checks at the 'AA' level of conformance

+Note: this won't pick up pseudo-elements that are used as backgrounds.
+There is potential to solve this issue using `getComputedStyle`, though a solid solution has yet to be found.

 ## Todo List

 Below is the current list of proposed tests that will be built.
 Please feel free to begin working on one of the below or open an issue for a new idea to add to this list.

-- Color contrast for text on backgrounds (minimum and enhanced options) (__in progress__)
-- Verify values of aria states/properties
+- [ ] Verify values of aria states/properties
-- Verify relationship of ARIA roles (radiogroup - radio, list - listitem, etc.)
+- [ ] Verify relationship of ARIA roles (radiogroup - radio, list - listitem, etc.)
-- Verify element is allowed to have ARIA attribute/role
+- [ ] Verify element is allowed to have ARIA attribute/role
-- Warn about actions on elements other than buttons, forms, inputs, and anchors
+- [ ] Warn about actions on elements other than buttons, forms, inputs, and anchors
-- Check page for language indicator
-- Check page title
-- Verify focusability and visibility (e.g., non-visible elements shouldn't be focusable)
+- [ ] Verify focusability and visibility (e.g., non-visible elements shouldn't be
+focusable)
-- Alternative text for other elements (e.g., `object`, `embed`)
+- [ ] Alternative text for other elements (e.g., `object`, `embed`)